MinsooKwak/AI_Paper_Review/Hallucination/[Paper_Review] How to catch an AI Liar_Lie detection in black-box LLMs by asking unrelated questions.md

-## How to catch an AI Liar : Lie Detetion in Black-Box LLMs by asking unrelated questions
+## How to catch an AI Liar : Lie Detetion in Black-Box LLMs by asking unrelated questions (리딩중)
 (2023.09.26)

 Keyoword : `lie detector` `hallucination` `LLM`